usamahabib95/assesment/readme.md

    ```
 4. Click **Connect**.

-5. Navigate to the Events tab in Postman and manually add event listeners for join, message and leave events to receive real-time updates.
+5. Navigate to the Events tab in Postman and manually add event listeners for join, message, leave and error events to receive real-time updates.

 ### **Step 2: Join a Chatroom**